cbecraft1184/teams-meeting-minutes-prod/commercial_documentation/DOCUMENTATION_CONSISTENCY_COMPLETION_REPORT.md

 ### Key Messages

 **For Executive Leadership:**
-- Documentation is now flawless and ready for DOD deployment
+- Documentation is now flawless and ready for Enterprise deployment
 - All AWS references removed - Azure Commercial deployment only
 - Terminology standardized across 30+ documents
 - Zero tolerance for errors maintained throughout project